mandliya/short-fun-projects/README.md

    - A simple coin flip simulation using C++11 random library

 ## Decimal to Binary, Binary to Decimal conversion
-   - A simple conversion program.
+   - A simple conversion program, which can convert large decimal binary conversions.

+## Text Games
+    - Computer try to guess the number you chose.
+    - You guess the random number computer chooses.